GizRedY/DMV-Monitor-Gumroad_Updates/README.md

 - The app reads an **update manifest (JSON)** in this repository
 - If a newer version is available, you’ll be prompted to update in-app
 - Alternatively, you can manually download the latest build from **Releases**

-> If you rename or relocate the manifest file in the repo, update the app’s config accordingly (the manifest URL is configurable in app settings/build config).

 ---